needle-mirror/com.unity.physics/Documentation~/ghost-collisions.md

 ![collision_ghost](images/collision-ghost-example.gif)

 ## Possible causes
-- **Edge Connections:** Adjacent shapes, such as triangles or line segments, share vertices or edges.
+- **Edge Connections:** Adjacent colliders, such as triangles or line segments, share vertices or edges.
 The physics engine calculates interactions per **shape independently**.

 - **Separating Planes:** In collision detection, a separating plane is defined to prevent objects from overlapping each other.
 When the plane is misaligned due to edge transitions, the object might collide with it unnecessarily.

 - **Discrete Time Steps:** Physics engines operate in discrete simulation steps.
 If an object moves rapidly between frames, it might erroneously interact with shapes it shouldn't have encountered in a continuous simulation.

-- **Shape Complexity:** More complex shapes, such as those with high triangle counts or multiple shared vertices, increase the likelihood of ghost collisions.
+- **Shape Complexity:** More complex colliders, such as those with high triangle counts or multiple shared vertices, increase the likelihood of ghost collisions.

 ## To mitigate ghost collisions, try techniques such as:

-- **Narrowphase Contact Modification:** Narrowphase modifies collision predictions by smoothing the interaction between connected shapes.
-It ensures that contact points across adjacent shapes are treated as part of a continuous surface rather than separate elements.
+- **Narrowphase Contact Modification:** Narrowphase modifies collision predictions by smoothing the interaction between connected colliders.
+It ensures that contact points across adjacent colliders are treated as part of a continuous surface rather than separate elements.
 [Checkout Unity Physics Samples for more details](#narrow-phase-contacts-solution).

-- **Reducing Shape Complexity:** Simplifying collision shapes by reducing triangle counts or using convex hull approximations minimizes the potential for ghost collisions.
+- **Reducing Shape Complexity:** Simplifying collision colliders by reducing triangle counts or using convex hull approximations minimizes the potential for ghost collisions.

 - **Smaller Time Steps:** Reducing the simulation's delta time enhances collision detection accuracy, minimizing the likelihood of ghost collisions.
 However, keep in mind that while a smaller time step increases precision, it can also impact performance, so it's important to balance accuracy with computational efficiency.

 - **Voronoi Regions (Optional custom solution):** A Voronoi region defines the valid range of collision normals for an edge.
 If a calculated collision normal lies outside this range, it is ignored or adjusted to align with the nearest valid normal.

-- **Shape Chains (Optional custom solution):** For static geometry to provide context about neighboring shapes, enabling the system to eliminate ghost collisions by leveraging ghost vertices for smoother transitions.
+- **Shape Chains (Optional custom solution):** For static geometry to provide context about neighboring colliders, enabling the system to eliminate ghost collisions by leveraging ghost vertices for smoother transitions.

 ## Practical Examples
 - **Mesh Colliders:** Ghost collisions frequently appear in mesh colliders where the dynamic body interacts with individual triangles.
 For example, a car driving over a terrain mesh might bounce unexpectedly at triangle edges.

 - **Vehicles:** Representing a car as a single convex hull (excluding wheels) can significantly reduce ghost collision artifacts.
-By avoiding multiple small shapes, the physics engine treats the vehicle as a single entity, ensuring smoother interactions.
+By avoiding multiple small colliders, the physics engine treats the vehicle as a single entity, ensuring smoother interactions.

-- **Game Worlds:** For large, complex levels, using chain shapes or composite colliders in **"outline"** mode can create continuous surfaces that minimize ghost collisions.
+- **Game Worlds:** For large, complex levels, using chain colliders or composite colliders in **"outline"** mode can create continuous surfaces that minimize ghost collisions.

 ## Narrow Phase Contacts solution